Bronnel721/Architun/README.md

 # Architun
-A font based on handwriting that I saw on a image on GitHub
+Architun is a font based on handwriting that I saw on an image on GitHub.